Your enrollment status will determine your eligibility for certain awards and what percentage of your awards you should expect to receive.

 - Transition (TRANS)

-About one week after Bates receives your FAFSA, we will either send you an award letter or we will request more documentation in order to determine your eligibility for aid.
+About one week after Bates receives your FAFSA, we will either send you an award Notification or we will request more documentation in order to determine your eligibility for aid.
 Please check your email, including your spam folder, during this time.

 Most Financial Aid awards will be disbursed on the second instructional day of the quarter and applied toward your tuition and fees.